softsideoftech/content/mgmt-pages/error.md

-Hey,
+Hey there,

-Looks like something went wrong just now.
-I logged your request and will take a look at it the next time I'm working on the site, which might not be for a while.
+Looks like something went wrong.
+I logged your request and will take a look at it the next time I'm working on the website.

-Please email me if it's something pretty urgent: vlad@softsideoftech.com
+I might not get to it for a while, so please email me if it's something urgent:
+{{.OwnerEmail}}

 -{{.OwnerName}}